Estimated reading time: 5 minutes

 1. Discuss what is important about the holiday season for each of you

 We often individually remember previous holiday season events, how they played out and make our own interpretations about what happened.
 If you don’t discuss with your partner what is important for each of you, don’t assume that they will speak up if plans for this year don’t suit them.
 It’s a fact that many people are uncomfortable about discussing their needs or making explicit contracts.
-Many people that the holidays should be only about others.
+Many people mistakenly believe that the holidays should be only about others.

 It’s helpful to ask your partner the following questions:

 • What is the main thing that would make the holiday season enjoyable for you?

 • How can I make sure you have the holiday you’d like?